Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

   4. Got scared.
 Spent the last 20 minutes learning about CDNs and basic security on the web when linking through them.
   5. Fixed the link in cart.html and product-detail.html.
 - Fixed the logo icon in product-detail.html and cart.html with correct relative pathing, *and* to correct image file. index.html works since it's in the root and points to the right file.
+- Fixed without understanding. product-details L 167 added data-tab attribute for reviews.
+That might make sense once I go through js files,
+- product-detail.html L 178 says there should be a bug with having no /table tag.
+But there is one?
+So I'll mark it fixed in the comment, hopefully it is.
+- product-detail.html L 284 added /div tag.
+- product-detail.html L 395 added /a tag.
+I'm confused though as to the empty `<i>` tags.
+If I'm putting classes on it anyways, can't I just use text-decoration?
+- Looking at main.js there is a lot of **comment bloat** happening here.
+130 lines of code and 24 of them are comments that are copies of the following line. like L 10 and 11
+  1. **Line 10** // Setup event listeners
+  2. **Line 11** setupEventListeners();
+  That's unnecessary and I'll be removing comments like that as I move through.
 -

 ### Misc